saybur/scuznet/hardware/README.md

 # License

 These files are available under the terms of the GNU General Public License, version 3, available in the LICENSE document in the parent directory.
+There is NO WARRANTY, not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+For details, refer to the license.